Sergioo1112/Snake-game-in-ASCII-Windows/README.md

 Snake game in Windows using C++ I made it because I was bored.
 Made by Sergio Vargas Vicente

+If you are using Windows 11, run the game as administrator to avoid font bugs.

 --- CONTROLS ---

 (I = UP)